Skip to content

 Val

-Val mode is used for validating a YOLOv8 model after it has been trained.
+Val mode is used for validating a YOLO11 model after it has been trained.
 In this mode, the model is evaluated on a validation set to measure its accuracy and generalization performance.
-This mode can be used to tune the hyperparameters of the model to improve its performance.
+Validation helps identify potential issues like overfitting and provides metrics such as mean Average Precision (mAP) to quantify model performance.
+This mode is crucial for tuning hyperparameters and improving overall model effectiveness.

 Val Examples